 Today’s employees think of their employers as an extension of their lives, rather than just a way to earn a paycheque.
 Because of this, job seekers have higher expectations than ever when it comes to choosing a place to work.

 One of the biggest factors?
 Company values.
 Your business’ mission and vision are no longer just phrases collecting dust on your “about us” webpage… they’re real indicators for job seekers who are looking for an employer that fits their values and emulates their beliefs.
 What’s more?
-A huge majority of the workforce is made up of individuals (particularly millennials) who are active in the community in a variety of ways.
+A huge majority of the workforce is made up of individuals (particularly Millennials and Gen Z) who are active in the community in a variety of ways.